 Why is Conversational Search Becoming Necessary?

-Predictions are that by the end of 2024, more than 59 zettabytes (ZB) of data will be created, captured, copied, and consumed globally.
+Predictions are that by the end of 2025, more than 181 zettabytes (ZB) of data will be created, captured, copied, and consumed globally.
 One zettabyte is a trillion gigabytes.
 Let that information sink in.

 What is even crazier is that forecasts suggest that the amount of data generated in the next three years will exceed the volume of data produced in the past 30 years.

-As we grapple with these mind-boggling numbers, it becomes clear why the keyword-centric approach to searching is no longer sufficient in our chaotic world.
-Imagine trying to sift through 59 zettabytes of data using just a handful of keywords.
-It would be like trying to find a needle in a haystack, except the haystack is as big as 1,156 Olympic-sized swimming pools.
+Imagine trying to sift through 181 zettabytes of data using just a handful of keywords.
+It would be like trying to find a needle in a haystack, except the haystack is as big as 3,544 Olympic-sized swimming pools.

 This overwhelming abundance of information, coupled with the modern tactics of digital marketing, where keywords have been frequently overused to drive traffic, sometimes at the expense of content relevance, has called for a shift in how we find what we're looking for.